mirfatif/PermissionManagerX/README.md

 ## How to Build
 `build.gradle` calls a shell script to build native binaries.
 So a Linux environment is expected with all standard tools.
-* Download code: `git clone --depth=1 --recurse-submodules https://github.com/mirfatif/PermissionManagerX.git && cd PermissionManagerX`
+* Download code: `git clone --depth=1 --recurse-submodules --shallow-submodules https://github.com/mirfatif/PermissionManagerX.git && cd PermissionManagerX`
 * Set `sdk.dir` in `local.properties` to the directory containing Android SDK
 * Run `./gradlew :app:assembleRelease`.
 Or use IntelliJ IDEA / Android Studio.